dcrame2/college-work/README.md

 This is a collection of Dylan Cramers projects using HTML/CSS, Java, JavaScript, and PHP using restful services

+For Project Label GreekLifeWebsite:

+This project was created with a fellow classmate.
+During this project we were told to make a website of our choosing from scratch and make it out own with creative and fun content.
+We used HTML/CSS to create a Greek Life Wesbite at Illinois State University.
+We utilize BootStrap and this creates a responsive web page for all devices we utilize: jumbotron, carausal, etc. within BootStrap.

+For Project Labled ZombieMiniGame:

+This was more a fun project that was given to me.
+Its just a simple mini game to eat zombie brains, you control the zombie using your arrow keys and just move it to the brains.
+Its a real simple application but there is a lot of front-end and backend development to make the game usable using HTML/CSS.

 For Project Labeled Assingment6: